-Rent concessions for multifamily projects are usually not common in the local market under stable market conditions.
-At the height of the pandemic, many of the multifamily comparables were offering between two and four weeks of free rent.
+Rent concessions for multifamily projects are usually not common in the local market.
+However, given the current COVID-19 environment, many of the multifamily comparables are offering between two and four weeks of free rent.
 This analysis considers the market value of the subject as if stabilized.
 Lease-up costs will be considered as part of the developer's costs in the upcoming extraction analysis.